skip to main content

 natural light and wellbeing

-Natural light is what controls our biological clock, driving hormones’ production to make us awake during the day and ready to rest as the night comes.
-Natural light affects sleep quality, mental balance and mood.
-In practice, exposure to quality daylight has been shown to improve concentration, performance and mood in both children and adults. *
+Natural light is what regulates human circadian rhythm: the biological clock that drives hormones’ production, making us awake during the day and ready to rest as the night comes.
+Natural light affects sleep quality, mental balance, concentration, performance, and mood.

-Access to natural light regulates the circadian rhythm, adds life to the space, and it connects interiors with what’s happening outdoors, stimulating awareness and appreciation of nature’s changes.
+Besides regulating the circadian rhythm, access to natural light adds life to the space, connects interiors with what’s happening outdoors, and provides awareness and appreciation of nature’s changes.

-This is one of the reasons why artificial lighting is best when designed in layers.
-Juxtaposing ambient, task and accent lighting creates an uneven – read dynamic – lighting distribution in the space.
-Layering lighting also brings the space to life, creating several points of interest.
+Artificial lighting is usually set to a fixed intensity and colour, taking away the beneficial dynamism of sunlight.
+This is one of the reasons why lighting is best when designed in layers.
+Juxtaposing ambient, task, and accent lighting creates a varied and interesting distribution of light in the space.

 Credit: Makhno Studio

-Light also interacts with other natural elements.
-The reflection of a water feature or the light filtering through the branches of a tree are examples of moving and changing light that engages the senses.
-Many naturally-occurring light reflections also follow a fractal pattern, bringing further interest to the space.
+The reflection of a water feature, light filtering through the branches of a tree or the hollows of a patterned screen…these are all examples of moving and changing light that adds life and engages the senses.

 Sunlight drawing patterns by filtering through a ribbed partition.